tyler-frazier/dsbook/src/describe.md

 ![](images/rplot02%20%281%29.png)

 Return to the spatial plot that you created in the last exercise.
-Copy the snippet of code that you used with the `geom_sf(aes(fill = pop19))` command in order to plot the population of every first level administrative subdivision along a contiuous scale for your LMIC.
+Copy the snippet of code that you used with the `geom_sf(aes(fill = pop19))` command in order to plot the population of every first level administrative subdivision along a continuous scale for your LMIC.
 Paste this snippet into your new script.
 Add a new line to the snippet where you use the `geom_sf_text()` command to set plot the density of each individual adm1 object beneath its name.
 Use the `aes(label=command(variable,2)` argument to add the `density` values.
 Also, use the `round()` command, so the values from this variable are limited to two decimal points.
-Nudge the density values, so they appear benath each label, while also modifying their size and color.
+Nudge the density values, so they appear beneath each label, while also modifying their size and color.

 ```r
   geom_sf_text(aes(label=round(add_variable_here, 2)),